genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

 ## Deploying to the server

-First, we need to configure our genesis home, distribution and user.
-We will do that by adding the following fields to the **gradle.properties** under **alpha/server/jvm**
+1. First, we need to configure our genesis home, distribution and user.
+Add the following fields to the **gradle.properties** under **alpha/server/jvm**:

 ```shell
 genesis-home=/home/alpha/run